TRUTH+LOVE

 “You’re lacking balance.
 Not making space to receive has left you depleted.”

 I knew she was right.
-I was uncomfortable with receiving something without having something to offer in return (Yes, I’m a two on the Enneagram).
-Learning self-care is essential to combatting exhaustion.
-Sometimes even my noble attempts to give love to others was more about me than them.
+I was uncomfortable with receiving something without having something to offer in return (Yes, I’m a three on the Enneagram).
+Learning self-care is essential to combating exhaustion.
+Sometimes, even my noble attempts to give love to others were more about me than them.

-When I’m careless with me, I become careless with other people.
+When I’m careless with myself, I become careless with other people.